michaeldjcox/sagetvcatchup/README.md

 SageTvCatchup
 =============

-Plugin for SageTV to facilitate access to UK Catchup TV streams
+Plugin for SageTV to facilitate access to UK Catchup TV streams.

+A work in progress...